openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 ## Summary

-This enhancement extends the Microshift apiserver Certs to allow the user to provide additional custom certificates (e.g. signed by a 3rd party CA) for API server SSL handkshake and external authentication.
+This enhancement extends the Microshift apiserver Certs to allow the user to provide additional custom certificates (e.g. signed by a 3rd party CA) for API server SSL handshake and external authentication.

 > Anytime the document mentions API server, it refers to kube API server.